Alto-27/target-wswan-guide/docs/tutorial/hello-display.md

 # Hello, Display!

-In this lesson, we're going to learn the basics of compiling and testing a WonderSwan homebrew project; by the end of it, we will write basic code to display something on the screen.
+In this chapter, we're going to learn the basics of compiling and testing a WonderSwan homebrew project; by the end of it, we will write basic code to display something on the screen.

 First, set up a new project: